Hassan II Mosque: Minaret

-The minaret is 210 m tall and was the tallest minaret in the world when completed in 1993.
-It has a laser beam fitted at the top, which is electronically operated in the evening.
-It is oriented towards Mecca and has a range of 30 km.
-The minaret is said to enhance the visual alignment of the boulevard.
-It is square in shape thrusting skyward.
-The base to the top width ratio of 1 to 8 (between basement and the summit) has a marble covering on the exterior with austere decoration.
-The faces of the facade have carved ornamentation with different materials.
-There are stitches of roudani tracetine on a 100,000 MP surface.
-This decorative material (with chrome and green as dominant colours), is a substitute for the use of bricks, the material used in many other notable minarets, and has given the mosque an extraordinary elegance.
-Green tiles decorate the minaret for one third of the height from the top, and then changes colour to deep green or turquoise blue; it is said that in the Hassan II minaret, the designer had used his sea-foam green and God's blue to celebrate the life of a king.
+Green tiles decorate the minaret for one third of the height from the top, and then change colour to deep green or turquoise blue; it is said that in the Hassan II minaret, the designer had used his sea-foam green and blue to celebrate the life of a king.

 The concrete used for the minaret was a special high-grade type, which could perform well under severe conditions of a combined action of strong wind and seismicity.
 This was achieved by the Science Department of the Bouygues Group, the contractors for the project, who developed an extra-strength concrete four times stronger than ordinary concrete.
 Called B.H.P (highly resistant concrete), it offers a resistance to compression value of 1200 bars per sqcm (claimed to be a world record) and has a very quick setting time.
 This enabled the building of a taller structure with due underpinning of the foundation, while adhering to the construction schedule.
 Cranes were also designed to suit the height of the minaret for concreting.